CSUwangj/ZDaily/content/2021-04-10-Daily-Challenge/index.md

 Today is Saturday, I gonna review the tasks I've done this week, and finish today's leetcode's [April LeetCoding Challenge](https://leetcode.com/explore/challenge/card/april-leetcoding-challenge-2021/594/week-2-april-8th-april-14th/3703/) with `cpp`.

-I was busy moving today, hope this post could come soon.

-I'm glad to announce that I've done it.

 <!-- more -->

 # LeetCode Review